jacklaaa89/ExpressionParser/README.md

 - SQUARE(expression) - Determines if a Matrix is square.
 - DIAGONALLY_DOMINANT(expression) - Determines if a Matrix is diagonally dominant.
 - DET(expression) - Determines the determinant of the evaluated matrix.
+- RANK(expression) - Detemines the rank of the evaluated matrix.

 ###### Functions which accept only Scalar values.